 Just why are all these people here, and what do they even want?
 Things both screw-in and unscrew from there, but the film only extends its willingness to bracket logic, erode caution, and run amok with a polymorphous, unfettered fervor and an appreciation of the ridiculous as an avenue for the transformative.
 The inspiration is less the grim austerity of Gaslight than the bubbling toil and trouble of Polanski’s Repulsion, but even that comparison doesn’t capture Mother’s willingness to throw itself into jeopardy.
 Even the notional bedrock – Lawrence – is scribbled rather than fulfilled; she’s wonderful, but the film totemically treats Lawrence as a vessel and an outline, an unfilled figure that the filmic text – like its literary source material (do I need to tell you the source?) – does not color-in.
 No wonder everyone hates this one, but although I cannot disagree with them, I would never tell anyone this is a film that shouldn’t be seen.

 Ultimately, Mother! is both a self-song adherent to only its own beauty and a completely subservient construction willfully adherent to the logic of the (good) book from which it has taken.
-Which is to say: the film is dogmatic in its blind faith and its willingness to question by not questioning, its interest not in criticizing the Bible from without but following the logic of its source material – which is more and more apparent by the minute while watching – immanently and without abatement into the realm of the campy and the sensational and the essentially ludicrous.
+Which is to say: the film is dogmatic in its blind faith and its willingness to question by not questioning, its interest not in criticizing the Bible from without but following the logic of its source material – which is more and more apparent by the minute while watching – immanently and without abatement into the realm of the campy and the sensational and the essentially ridiculous.
 It’s an immanent critique, essentially.
 If Noah’s protagonist questioned God, Mother! is divinity incarnate, recreating the Bible’s spiritual culmination as a sort of purgatorial burlesque, a ragged, quasi-comic fracas of teases and traumas.
 Aronofsky has spent two decades now trying on Kubrickian garb, advancing in the pantheon of directors by establishing the kind of clout which production companies leer at, fear, and lust over.
 Mother! shows that his hubris knows no bounds.
 At the same time, I would be remiss not to echo AO Scott in claiming that he has perhaps taken sobriety as far as it can go.
 Scott argues that Mother! is divine comedy in the most literal sense, and while I will not necessarily cosign the claim that the film is humorous, it certainly stresses and strains seriousness past the breaking point, existing at some infernal, hellish place in between tones.
-Although it comes at the film’s expense, perhaps this unstable, gloriously unhinged, even unsafe tone – rather than pure comedy or drama, rather than any form of incohesion – is an even better, more unholy, gift to the world.
+Although it comes at the film’s expense, perhaps this unstable, gloriously unhinged, even violently unsafe tone – rather than pure comedy or drama, rather than any form of cohesion – is an even better, more unholy, gift to the world.

 Score: It could be 4 or 10 out of 10, but you probably know if you want to see this behemoth by now.
 Maybe a 7 if I’m being sensible, but this is not a film for the sensible.